 One of the most intriguing aspects of the discovery is that the bodies appear to have been deposited in the cave intentionally.
 Scientists have long believed this sort of ritualized or repeated behavior was limited to humans.

-The team of 35 to 40 scientists was led by Lee Berger, research professor in the Evolutionary Studies Institute at the University of Witwatersrand in South Africa.
+The team of 35 to 40 scientists was led by Lee Berger, a research professor in the Evolutionary Studies Institute at the University of Witwatersrand in South Africa.
 It was supported by the National Geographic Society and the National Research Foundation.
 The October issue of National Geographic magazine will feature the discovery as its cover story.
-It will also be the subject of a NOVA/National Geographic Special airing Sept.
-16.
+It will also be the subject of a NOVA/National Geographic Special airing September 16.

 Getting inside the Dinaledi chamber of the remote cave system was difficult, requiring the help of six `underground astronauts,’ who squeezed through a 7-inch wide gap to reach the remains.

 “The chamber has not given up all of its secrets,” said Berger, a National Geographic Explorer-in-Residence.
 “There are potentially hundreds if not thousands of remains of H. naledi still down there.”